-The Parish of Ampney Crucis is one of five parishes (& seven churches) within a benefice served by the South Cotswold Team Ministry (click here for their web site).
+The Parish of Ampney Crucis is one of five parishes (and seven churches) within a benefice served by the South Cotswold Team Ministry (you can visit their website at ampney.info).
 The other parishes are Ampney St Peter & St Mary, Down Ampney, Poulton, and Driffield with Harnhill.

 The parish lies within the Fairford Deanery and within the Diocese of Gloucester.
 The church is dedicated to the Holy Rood, an ancient term for the Holy Cross.

 The activities of the church in the parish take place under the guidance and decision of the Parochial Church Council, normally chaired by the Vicar, and consisting of the Churchwardens, a Secretary, a Treasurer and several regular members.
 Meetings of the Council are private.
 The Council has an Annual General Meeting open to the public in April each year.
 The parish maintains an electoral roll, membership of which qualifies parishioners to vote at the AGM.

 Description of the Church

 (The following information is available in a leaflet to visitors to the church)

 The dedication of this church to the Holy Rood (Holy Cross) is rare and ancient.
 At the time of the Doomsday Survey in the year 1086, the village was already known as Holy Rood Omenie (Ampney), the name Ampney being taken from the name of the brook.